 - Keep all pricing information in the separate pricing section of your listing.

-- If pricing appears in the product description, the submission may be returned for revision before approval.
+- If pricing appears in the listing description, the submission or edit may be returned for revision before approval.

 Example